All of a Sudden, an Unusually High Water Bill!

 - As a final resolution, have the District pull and test your meter for accuracy.
 Meters typically run slower with age, not faster.
 At the time the meter is pulled for testing, it will be replaced with a new meter.
 Don’t be surprised if your water usage increases.
 Customers often notice an increase in their next water billing because a new meter runs more accurately.

-- Depending on the circumstances, The Board sometimes provides relief to customers unusually high water bills; also know as the Water Assistance Program (WAAP).
+- Depending on the circumstances, The Board sometimes provides relief to customers unusually high water bills; also know as the Customer Account Assistance Program (CAAP).